-We have already gone through a few ways of making your WordPress website more secure including how to change the default login url, but if you want to make your WordPress login even more secure, and specifically try and avoid bots from attempting to login to your site, then you can do this by adding a Google reCAPTCHA to your login page.
+We have already gone through a few ways of making your WordPress website more secure, but if you want to make your WordPress login even more secure, and specifically try and avoid bots from attempting to login to your site, then you can do this by adding a Google reCAPTCHA to your login page.

 The Google reCAPTCHA is designed to stop bots from filling in forms.
 Having it on your contact form will help reduce the spam messages you receive, so if you are getting a lot of spam from your website contact form you may want to implement it there as well.
 Adding the Google reCAPTCHA to your WordPress login page should effectively stop the bots from attempting to login to your Website which they may be trying to do using a brute force attack by guessing your username and password.